point-4ward/Home-Assistant/README.md

 MaryTTS - a local Text-To-Speech engine that lets Homeassistant speak to us at home.

 Syncthing - a peer-to-peer file synchronization application that allows me to edit and backup my configuration files on a remote device.

+Dropbox - an online storage system for full off-site backups of my config.

 Portainer - a graphical manager for the docker stack